ScalablePixelStreaming/APIs/docs/instance-customisation/deploy.md

 **imageCredentials.registry**

-The URL for your container registry, for example, if you are using Docker this would be `https://index.docker.io/v2/`
+The URL for your container registry.
+If you are using Docker this would be `https://index.docker.io/v2/`

 **imageCredentials.username**